Local nonprofits get a little help doing a lot of good this year thanks to the Millers Foundation.

 The Millers Foundation works to identify and support organizations that really make a difference.
 This year the Foundation awarded grants to:

-Miller Oil Foundation supported the renovations for new classroom space at Hurrah Player’s flagship location on St. Paul’s Boulevard in Norfolk.
-This grant completed a pledge to support the performing arts program for children and youth.
+Millers Foundation funds provide renovations for new classroom space at Hurrah Player’s flagship location on St. Paul’s Boulevard in Norfolk.
+Hurrah Players is a performing arts program for children and youth.

 Lee’s Friends $3,500

-With this grant, Lee’s Friends will continue to support its nutritional program for patients with head and neck cancers.
-Funds will provide the specialized diets essential to survivors of these diseases.
+This is an on-going partnership with Lee’s Friends’ to provide a nutritional program for patients with head and neck cancers.
+Meeting an often overlooked need, this program provides the specialized diets essential to survivors of these diseases.
+Lee’s Friends offers support services to cancer patients for free.

 We are honored to have served many other organizations and individuals since 2004, including: